Andre Waismann

-Andre Waismann (אנדרה וייסמן, Portuguese: André Waisman) is an Israeli doctor and medical practitioner, notable for development of the ANR treatment of Opiate addiction.
+Andre Waismann (אנדרה וייסמן, Portuguese: André Waisman) is an Israeli doctor and medical practitioner, notable for development of accelerated neuro-regulation (ANR) treatment of opioid addiction.
 Waismann currently serves as the head of the ANR unit at the Barzilai Medical Center and director at the ANR Clinic in Florida, US.

 Anesthesia-assisted detox like ANR has been described in peer-reviewed medical literature as owing to providing "inconsistent rates of opioid abstinence while being costlier and riskier compared to available alternatives."
 Comparison with standard detox methods suggests serious risks without an advantage in terms of efficacy.

 Biography

 Waismann was born in Brazil in 1958.
 He studied medicine at Brazil's Serra dos Órgãos University Center in Teresópolis, where he received his doctor degree in 1981.
 He immigrated the same year to Israel and was drafted to a military service in the Givati Brigade, where he served as a doctor.
 After completing his service with the Israel Defense Forces, Waismann worked as a doctor in the intensive care unit in the Barzilai Medical Center in Ashkelon.
 In 1989, Waismann was drafted to the Israeli Police, as a Superintendent, serving as the Jerusalem county doctor.

-In 1994, Waismann established intensive care unit for treating addiction to opiates.
+In 1994, Waismann established intensive care unit for treating addiction to opioids.
 In 2002 he helped to establish a treatment center in Jalandhar, India using the ANR method.
 In 2012, Waismann established an ANR unit for treatment of addiction in the Barzilai Medical Center.
 In 2013, Waismann opened a clinic to treat addicts in the FMI hospital in Switzerland.
 Waismann also served as a consultant for the ASA Bangasa foundation in Indonesia.